Property Tax Questions and Answers

 What time of year are property taxes due?

-Taxes are due and payable on the first Monday of October and must be paid in full by last day of February of the following year to avoid penalty and interest.
+Taxes are due and payable on the first Monday of October and must be paid in full by last day of February of the following year to avoid interest.

 Are partial payments accepted for my taxes?